OUTRAGE AT VALDEZ AND OTHERS: DOCUMENTARIES

 he liked to evade the previous pedal note/chord every once in a while, so that it comes out as a surprise, as

-in for instance the following six instances:
+in for instance the following seven instances:

 - "Sofa no. 1/2": while the main key of this song is C, at the very end it moves over to a sustained A chord.